bondstreet/for-ny/posts/2016-06-15-olivia-wolfe-and-steph-krasnoff.md

 socialBlurb: >-
   Olivia & Steph of American Two Shot share three of their favorite local businesses in NYC.
+fbTitle: 'For New York: Olivia Wolfe and Steph Krasnoff'
 ---

 ![Grass Roots Juicery](/fornewyork/images/OliviaWolfeandStephKrasnoffGrassRootsJuiceryMain.jpg)